gbgmc/gbgmc.github.io/index.md

 ## Detailed steps

 1. Download the latest "collection-vN.N.N.zip" from [NexusMods](https://www.nexusmods.com/groundbranch/mods/31).
-Either from the "FILES" tab or from the mirror listed at the top of the "DESCRIPTION" tab.
+Either from the "FILES" tab or from the [mirror](https://www.mediafire.com/file/myezhjaq5o88pjs/collection-v0.2.zip/file).
 2. Open your Steam library to open your Ground Branch installation folder in Windows Explorer.
 3. Open "collection-vN.N.N.zip" and "drag and drop" the content to the "Ground Branch" installation folder.